 Leviathan Wakes by James S.A.
 Corey

-One of the more recent space opera releases is Leviathan Wakes, a joint venture written by collaborators Daniel Abraham and Ty Franck underneath the pen name S.A.
+One of the more recent space opera book releases is Leviathan Wakes, a joint venture written by collaborators Daniel Abraham and Ty Franck underneath the pen name S.A.
 Corey.
 Humanity has achieved its dream of colonizing the solar system —Mars, the Moon, the Asteroid Belt and beyond—but the stars are still out of their reach.
 An officer on ice miner making runs from the rings of Saturn to the mining The Scopuli of the Belt, Jim Holden, and his crew accidentally stumble upon the ruins of a neglected, The Scopuli.
 Suddenly they are the owners of an unwanted secret that will put even their lives at risk and kill on a massive scale!

 Detective Miller must find the girl.
 The one lass he finds has a multitude of billions.
 It is, however, help that her parents have loads of money.
 Money never goes unnoticed.
 When the trail points directly to The Scopuli and rebel sympathizer Holden, he realizes that this girl may be the key to everything.